Activities

 Access all the Essays produced for the Topical Collection “Year of Groundwater”, which is entirely available as open access, here.

-Relation of different frameworks to groundwater flow interpretation: a) groundwater basins; b) sedimentary basin;
+Relation of different frameworks to groundwater flow interpretation: a) groundwater basins; b) sedimentary basins;

 c) terrestrial crustal aquifer system (modified after Yardley and Bodnar (2014)